mdbergmann/chipi/bindings/knx/README.md

 ### Chipi - KNX binding plugin documentation

-The Chipi KNX binding allows items to interact with the KNX BUS and group-addresses.
+The Chipi KNX binding allows items to interact with the KNX bus system and group-addresses.

 For example: